raphael-proust/OGL-SRD5/pages/07.equipment/default.md

 **_Tinderbox._** This small container holds flint, fire steel, and tinder (usually dry cloth soaked in light oil) used to kindle a fire.
 Using it to light a torch—or anything else with abundant, exposed fuel—takes an action.
 Lighting any other fire takes 1 minute.

-**_Torch._** A torch burns for 1 hour, providing bright light in a 20-foot radius and dim light for an additional 20 feet.
+**_Torch._** A torch burns for 1 hour, providing bright light in a 6m radius and dim light for an additional 6m.
 If you make a melee attack with a burning torch and hit, it deals 1 fire damage.

 **Adventuring Gear (table)**